Florida Residency for Tuition Purposes

 The Family Educational Rights and Privacy Act (FERPA) prohibits the release of information from a student’s file to third parties without written consent of the student.

-All information concerning a student’s financial aid will be sent to the address provided to the Department of Admissions and Enrollment Services.
-All students should keep current address information on file with the Department of Admissions and Enrollment Services.
+All information concerning a student’s financial aid will be sent to the address provided to the Admissions and Records office.
+All students should keep current address information on file with the Admissions and Records office.

 Verification of Information